dfelinto/blender-manual/manual/interface/controls/templates/data_block.rst

    Sub ID Example.

 Vertex Group
-   If the selected object in the *Name* field is a mesh or a lattice, an additional field is displayed where a vertex group can be selected.
+   If the selected object in the *Target* field is a mesh or a lattice, an additional field is displayed where a vertex group can be selected.
 Bone
-   If the selected object in the *Name* field is an armature, a new field is displayed offering the choice to specify an individual bone by entering its name in the *Bone* data ID.
+   If the selected object in the *Target* field is an armature, an additional field is displayed where a bone can be selected.

    Head/Tail
-      If a Bone is set, a new field is displayed offering the choice of whether the head or tail of a Bone will be pointed at.
+      Once a bone is selected, a numeric field becomes available for specifying a point on the bone.
-      The slider defines where along this bone the point lies interpolating along the bone axis in a straight line.
+      A value of 0 corresponds to the bone's head, while a value of 1 corresponds to its tail.
-      A value of zero will point at the Head/Root of a Bone, while a value of one will point at the Tail/Tip of a Bone.
+      Any values between these will result in linear interpolation (so a value of 0.5 matches the bone's center).

       Use B-Bone Shape
-         When the bone is a :doc:`bendy bone </animation/armatures/bones/properties/bendy_bones>`, click on this button to make the point follow the curvature of the B-spline between head and tail.
+         If the bone is a :doc:`bendy bone </animation/armatures/bones/properties/bendy_bones>`, clicking on this button will make the point follow the curvature of the B-spline between head and tail, rather than simply going in a straight line.